NormanLo4319/Recommendation_App/README.md

 # Recommendation_App
-In this repository, we demonstrate some basic concepts and steps to build an online recommendation application.
+In this repository, we demonstrate some basic concepts and steps for building an online recommendation application.

 ## Collaborative Filtering Systems:
 Collaborative filtering systems recommend items based on crowdsourced information about users' preferences for items.